kevinhubbard/Discovery/readme.md

 * Run `npm run build`
 * Run `npm start`

-To run this app on the express server, Change to 'start' command in the package.json file to 'node bin/www'
+To run this app on the express server, Change to 'start' command in the package.json file to './node bin/www'

 Example: